• Skip to primary navigation

 While both soups act as an ideal way to start off any Asian-inspired feast, it ultimately depends on personal taste as to which you prefer.

-Whether you love the complexity that comes from the delightful medley of flavors in a hot and sour soup or simply can’t resist the soft texture of an egg drop soup – there’s something sure to please everyone.
+Whether you love the complexity that comes from the pleasant mix of flavors in a hot and sour soup or simply can't resist the soft texture of an egg drop soup - there's something sure to please everyone.

 Hopefulliy this overview has provided you now with a good understanding of what differentiates these two unique soups for one another so that next time you're in an Asian restaurant, when perusing the menu you know exactly what kind of difference to expect between each dish.